lawsonpd/fintech-bootcamp-homework/README.md

 _For details about the program, see [Program Info](#Program-Info) below._

-This bootcamp has been exciting and inspiring.
+This bootcamp was exciting and inspiring.
 The fintech and data science frontier will continue to unfold and evolve in myriad ways.
 I'm eager to explore the real-world landscape with these powerful new tools and ways of thinking about business problems.
-I intend to maintain my current 3.9 GPA and complete the bootcamp with a broad, practical understanding of how coding and data analysis can be used to make more sophisticated and informed business decisions.
+I completed the bootcamp with a broad, practical understanding of how coding and data analysis can be used to make more sophisticated and informed business decisions.
+It was also amazing to enter the strange world of cryptocurrencies and de-fi and see how these new technologies challenge the way we think about programming and economics.

 ## Overview

 This repo holds the majority of the work I did for the 24-week bootcamp.
-There were weekly individuals assignments and group projects; the group projects are housed in separate repos (links are provided).
+There were weekly individuals assignments and group projects; the group projects and some assignments are housed in separate repos (links are provided).

-There are several files in each of the weekly folders, so below I've provided links to the main notebook(s) containing my coded solution(s).
-The instructional file for each notebook can be found as a readme.md file in the same folder.
+There are several files in each of the weekly folders, so below I've provided links to the main files containing my coded solution(s).

-All assignments were made using [Jupyter](https://jupyter.org/) notebooks.
+Many assignments were made using [Jupyter](https://jupyter.org/) notebooks.
 Github will render these as static notebook layouts, so they typically take a few seconds to load when viewing in Github.

 ### Weeks 1 & 2: Python